Watermelon Coconut and Rose Popsicles

 WATERMELON COCONUT AND ROSE POPSICLES

-2 cups fresh watermelon juice (about 2½ cups of watermelon cubes)
+- 2 cups fresh watermelon juice about 2½ cups of watermelon cubes

-½ cup shredded fresh coconut
+- ½ cup fresh coconut shredded

-8-10 mint leaves
+- 8-10 mint leaves

-2 tbsp rose syrup
+- 2 tbsp rose syrup

-½ tsp minced fresh ginger
+- ½ tsp minced fresh ginger optional

 - Puree the watermelon without any water in a blender.
 Strain the juice to remove seeds.